jessepav/lacygoill-wiki-backup/vim/regex.md

 Which may have unexpected results.

-## Are there any pitfalls I should be aware of when using a negated character class?
+## Are there any pitfalls I should be aware of when using the complement of a character class?

-Is your negated character class preceded by an atom and a quantifier?
+Is your complement preceded by an atom and a quantifier?
 If so, make sure your character class includes the atom.

 ---